davidezanella/DuckPlotter/README.md

 * Execute the duckPlotter program:

-    `python duckPlotter.py [gcode-file] [serial-port] [-c]`
+    ```
+    usage: duckPlotter.py [-h] [--continue PREV_FILE_NAME] file_name serial_port

+    DuckPlotter pc program.
+Send g-code instructions to Arduino.

+    positional arguments:
+    file_name                       g-code file to plot
+    serial_port                     serial port of Arduino

+    optional arguments:
+    -h, --help                      show this help message and exit
+    --continue PREV_FILE_NAME       previous g-code file

+    ```

+    Example of usage:

+    `python3 duckPlotter.py my-gcode-file.gcode /dev/ttyACM0`

-    The `-c` option allow to continue plotting without resetting to the initial position
+    The `--continue` option allow to continue plotting without resetting to the initial position.
+It needs to know the previous file.

 * You can split a gcode file in more files in order to avoid overheatings:

-    `python gcodeSplitter.py [gcode-file] [max-lines]`
+    `python gcodeSplitter.py gcode-file [max-lines]`

     The `max-lines` option allow to split the gcode file every `max-lines` lines.
 (Default value: 2500)

     All required gcode files will be generated.
-They have to be executed in order, with the `-c` option from the second file.
+They have to be executed in order, with the `--continue` option specifying the previous g-code file.

 ## Used libraries
 * [ArduinoJson](https://arduinojson.org)